bdj34/cloneRate/README.md

 #> Guangchuang Yu.
 Using ggtree to visualize data on tree-like structures.
 #> Current Protocols in Bioinformatics.
 2020, 69:e96. doi:10.1002/cpbi.96
 #>
-#> Guangchuang Yu, Tommy Tsan-Yuk Lam, Huachen Zhu, Yi Guan.
-Two methods
-#> for mapping and visualizing associated data on phylogeny using ggtree.
-#> Molecular Biology and Evolution.
-2018, 35(12):3041-3043.
+#> Guangchuang Yu.
+Data Integration, Manipulation and Visualization of
+#> Phylogenetic Trees (1st edition).
+Chapman and Hall/CRC.
+2022,
-#> doi:10.1093/molbev/msy194
+#> doi:10.1201/9781003279242

 # Generate a sampled tree with 100 tips from a 20 year birth-death process with birth rate a=1 and death rate b=0.5
 tree <- simTree(a=1, b=0.5, cloneAge=30, n=100)